 Part 2 - About Treatment Regulations

 Now the thing is, we have many medications that can be used to reduce the effects of ageing, and prevent that suffering.
-These medication exist to treat various specific things, but can have secondary anti-ageing effects.
+These medications exist to treat various specific conditions, but can have secondary anti-ageing effects.

 However, doctors are not allowed to prescribe medication to someone just "for being old".
 An actual problem needs to be diagnosed first.

 "Classifying ageing as a disease" is the critical regulatory step that will let doctors proactively prescribe medications to people (if they want them) to "treat" ageing, and prevent those conditions which cause age-related suffering from arising or advancing.

 Part 3 - Population Planning

 In our developed world people are having children later than they used to and working into older ages.
 That also leads to a shrinking population.

 Letting people be healthier, happier, and fitter into old age prepares society to better handle the pressures placed upon it in our modern world, and also help it to sustain an equilibrium.

 For a long time the medical field has been focused on extending life.
 Now we're blessed by longer, but burdened by overall less healthy, lives.

 At the end of the day it's not likely to make people live much longer.
 Maybe people live 10 years longer, who knows?
-We won't really know until we try, but the same things that kill people at an advanced age are still going to be the leading causes, and they're not going to be significantly affected.
+We won't know until we try, but the same things that kill people at an advanced age are still going to be the leading causes, and they're not going to be significantly affected.

 But this is how we need to support healthcare in the ageing population – to reduce suffering.

 Fusion is staffed entirely by volunteers.
 If you want to see ethical government in politics and a better future for all please consider a tax deductible donation today.